Technical Advisory

 • Governance discipline for model lifecycle, policy changes, and auditability.

-• Adaptability to policy evolution and data-source evolution with minimal disruption.
+• Adaptability to policy and data evolution with minimal disruption.